What Is The Decimal Of 1/8

 • Q: Can all fractions be converted to decimals?

 • A: Yes, all fractions can be converted to decimals.
-However, some will be terminating decimals, while others will be repeating decimals.
+That said, some will be terminating decimals, while others will be repeating decimals.

 • Q: What if the decimal conversion is very long?